-Steps Recomme Ref Section Parking Strategy

-1. Survey parking occupancy in PCA Occupancy surveys need to be comanagement plans can be based reactive approach to perceived iss surveys will determine what parkin implemented including whether par permits are required.
-It is important that parking surveys that comparative analyses of occup Table 9-2 shows the frequency at parking surveys according to prevo occupancy.
-4.6

-Peak Occupancy Rate Survey frequency

-<50% 3 years

-50-80% 2 years

->80% 1 year

-Comparative surveys are essentia of parking management plans and changing parking control measure are the basis for introducing or es.

-2. Determine user groups that need to be catered for in PCA When different parking user groups are competing for the same parking space and demand exceeds the supply, a saturation of parking facilites occurs.
+Steps Recomme endations Ref Section Parking Strategy 1.
+Survey parking occupancy in PCA Occupancy surveys need to be conducted so that parking management plans can be based on empirical data and not a reactive approach to perceived issues.
+Results of occupancy surveys will determine what parking controls if any need to be implemented including whether paid parking and resident parking permits are required.
+It is important that parking surveys are performed periodically so that comparative analyses of occupancy rates can be performed.
+Table 9-2 shows the frequency at which the City should perform parking surveys according to previously measured peak time occupancy.
+Table 9-2: Survey frequency 4.6 Peak Occupancy Rate Survey frequency <50% 3 years 50-80% 2 years >80% 1 year Comparative surveys are essential of parking management plans and changing parking control measure 2.
+Determine user groups that need to be catered for in PCA When different parking user groups are competing for the same parking space and demand exceeds the supply, a saturation of parking facilities occurs.
 There needs to be recognition of different user priorities through the introduction of a parking hierarchy.
 Section 4.3.1 details each parking user group and their priority requirements.
-The objectives of the parking hierarchy are to uphold the safety and convenience of all road users, encourage the use of alternative transport modes such as walking, bus, train and cycling, 4.3
+The objectives of the parking hierarchy are to uphold the safety 4.3 and convenience of all road users alternative transport modes such a promote equitable and transparen , encourage the use of as walking, bus, train and cycling, across all user groups and facilitate consistent decision-making regarding parking infrastructure.

-promote equitable and transparen

-Table 9-1: Parking management i implementation framework --------------------------------- -------------------------- regarding parking infrastructure.
 Table 9-3 details the priority that each user group should be given for on and off-street parking within and outside commercial centres.

-Table 9-3: Parking user group hierarchy Priority Commerc ial centre ommercial htre On-street Off-street On-street Off-street Essential Loading Disability permit holders Public transport Long-stay/ commuter Public transport Short to medium-stay Residents Short to medium-stay Drop- off/pick-up Drop- off/pick-up Short to medium-stay Drop- off/pick-up Short to medium-stay Loading Disability permit holders Park and Ride Motorcycle/s cooter Loading Residents Motorcycle/s cooter & cyclists Long- stay/commute r & residents Long-stay/ commuter Motorcycle/s cooter Least important Disability permit holders Cyclists Drop- off/pick-up & motorcycle/s cooter & cyclists Disability permit holders & loading & cyclists Not allowed in this zone Long- stay/commuter & park and ride Park and ride Park and ride Public transport Residents Public transport Introduce parking controls in line with survey findings Where parking parking restrict 85% for on and means that the easily find a sp save cruising t quality and infl management. the City.
-Parkin level of excess ions to achieved off-street parts parking resord pace, thus red ime, reduce to uence and co In some preci- ng management ve a target per irking.
-An occ ource is well u lucing custom raffic, conserv intribute to tra- incts in may a cent controls s eak occupand supancy rate sed but peop her frustration ve energy, im affic calming a also generate hould be rela cy rate of of 85% ole can still o.
-It will also oprove air and parking income to ted to the 4.7
+Table 9-3: Parking user group hierarchy

+Priority Commerc ial centre Outside commercial centre On-street Off-street On-street Off-street Essential Loading Disability permit holders Public transport Long-stay/ commuter Public transport Short to medium-stay Residents Short to medium-stay Drop- off/pick-up Drop- off/pick-up Short to medium-stay Drop- off/pick-up Short to medium-stay Loading Disability permit holders Park and Ride 7 Motorcycle/s cooter Loading Residents V Motorcycle/s cooter & cyclists Long- stay/commute r & residents Long-stay/ commuter Motorcycle/s cooter Least important Disability permit holders Cyclists Drop- off/pick-up & motorcycle/s cooter & cyclists Disability permit holders & loading & cyclists Not allowed in this zone Long- stay/commuter & park and ride Park and ride Park and ride Public transport 1113 20116 Residents Public transport

+3. Introduce parking controls in line with survey findings